icons8/lunacy-docs/docs/objects.md

 You can simply select an object and use the standard `Ctrl+C` and `Ctrl+V` combination.
 This will create a copy of the object right above the original.

-Also, you can make use of other related options available on the context menu (see the figure and the table below).
+Also, you can make use of other related options available on the context menu.

 ![Copy and paste options](public/objects-copypaste.png)

+The table below provides a description of these options.

 <table>
   <thead>